etjecode/etJecode/README.md

 <h3 align="center">a Front End Developer from Istanbul</h3>

 ### Selam / Hello / Hallo / Salut 👋
-- 🌱 I’m currently writing Vue, Nuxt, TypeScript and TailwindCSS.
+- 🌱 I’m currently coding in Vue, Nuxt, TypeScript and TailwindCSS.
 - 👯 I’m looking to collaborate on open source projects.
 - 📫 How to reach me:  You can reach me  @ etjecode on social media platforms.